 Effectiveness and results

-Although neridronate is not the official treatment, numerous studies have recognized its effectiveness in treating these disorders.
+Although neridronate is not an official treatment for those, numerous studies have recognized its effectiveness in treating these disorders.
 The effects of neridronate on bones, the variation in bone density and bone turnover have been tested on numerous occasions and particularly in a clinical study conducted on a sample of 188 postmenopausal women with a densitometric diagnosis of osteoporosis who had been assigned to receive 4 different treatment regimens for 12 months.
 In particular, patients were assigned 25 mg of intramuscular neridronate every 2 weeks (50mg of monthly dose), 25 mg of monthly intramuscular neridronate, 12.5 mg of monthly neridronate, or placebo.